calvinhobbes119/BehavioralCloning/README.md

 Future improvements
 ---
-I plan to experiment using more augmented dataset created from the challenge track to get the car successfully complete the challenge course as well.
-Currently it makes it way through roughly 10% of the challenge course before veering off track.
+I plan to experiment using more data from the challenge track so the car successfully completes the challenge course as well.
+Currently the car makes it way through roughly 10% of the challenge course before veering off track.
 The validation loss is still fairly high after 20 epochs of training, indicating that the network weights have not yet converged.
 I am currently testing by increasing the number of epochs as well as collecting more data on the challenge track.